What can you do to make your risk practices both proactive and adaptive?

 Step 2: Define Objectives and Goals:

-• Define clear objectives and goals for implementing agile risk management aligned with organisational priorities.
+Define clear objectives and goals for implementing such approach aligned with organisational priorities.

 Step 3: Establish Leadership Commitment:

-• Obtain strong leadership commitment to agile risk management from top executives and key stakeholders.
+Obtain strong leadership commitment from top executives and key stakeholders.

-• Communicate the importance of agile risk management in achieving strategic objectives and sustaining long-term success.
+Communicate its importance in achieving strategic objectives and sustaining long-term success.

 Step 4: Develop Agile Risk Management Framework:

-• Develop a tailored agile risk management framework that aligns with organisational goals, industry best practices, and regulatory requirements.
+Develop a tailored agile risk framework that aligns with organisational goals, industry best practices, and regulatory requirements.

 Step 5: Integrate with Agile Methodologies:

-• Integrate agile risk management practices seamlessly into existing agile project management methodologies.
+Integrate agile risk strategies seamlessly into existing agile project management and project risk management methodologies.

 Step 6: Leverage Technology Solutions:

-• Conduct training sessions and awareness programs to educate employees on agile risk management principles, practices, and tools.
+Conduct training sessions and awareness programmes to educate employees on agile management principles, practices, and tools.

 Step 8: Pilot Test and Refine:

-• Pilot test agile risk management practices in select projects or business units to assess effectiveness and identify areas for improvement.
+Pilot test agile management practices in select projects or business units to assess effectiveness and identify areas for improvement.

-• Solicit feedback from stakeholders and participants and refine agile risk management processes based on lessons learned.
+Solicit feedback from stakeholders and participants and refine the approach based on lessons learned.

 Step 9: Scale and Institutionalise:

-• Scale agile risk management practices across the organisation, integrating them into standard operating procedures and practices.
+Scale adopted practices across the organisation, integrating them into standard operating procedures and practices.

-• Establish mechanisms for continuous monitoring, evaluation, and refinement of agile risk management initiatives.
+Establish mechanisms for continuous monitoring, evaluation, and refinement of agile initiatives.

 Step 10: Measure Performance and Results:

-• Define key performance indicators (KPIs) and metrics to measure the effectiveness of agile risk management initiatives.
+Define key performance indicators (KPIs) and metrics to measure the effectiveness of agreed initiatives.

 Best practices